How To Let Go Of Desire 🔥

 James 1:12–18 talks about how our own desires can lure us straight into temptation.
 So I looked up the definition of the word desire — it’s literally “a strong wish” or “a strong feeling of wanting something.”

-from a Christian perspective, that already sounds a little off.
+And honestly… from a Christian perspective, that already sounds a little off.
 Because anything that strong, just anything rooted in me, myself, and what I want, can get real selfish, real quick.

 The Bible says that when desire is conceived, it gives birth to sin.